xbmc/repo-scripts/script.xbmcbackup/README.txt

 Several settings aren't being restored, this includes views, weather, etc. How do I get these back?

 GUISETTINGS.xml is a configuration file used heavily by XBMC for remembering GUI specific settings.
 Due to the fact that XBMC reads this file on startup, and writes from memory to this file on shutdown; it is not possible to restore this file while XBMC is running.
-You must manually move this file from your backup archives if you wish to restore it.
+This addon attempts to restore what settings it can via the JSONRPC interface, however you will still most likely be missing your specific skin settings and view settings.
+To get these back you must manually move this file from your backup archives if you wish to restore it.
 User SouthMark has posted the following steps for restoring in the OpenELEC system where this is more difficult:

 1. Run the restore of your backup
 2. SSH using putty to the IP Address of your media centre username: root Password openelec
-3. Type touch /var/lock/xbmc.disabled and then press enter
-4. Type kill all -9 xbmc.bin and then press enter - Your media center machine should now go blank
+3. Type "systemctl stop xbmc.service" - Your media center machine should now go blank
-5. Connect to your machine using WinSCP and copy the guisettings.xml file to the userdata folder (this is the guisettings.xml file from your backup)
+5. Connect to your machine using WinSCP and copy the guisettings.xml file to the userdata folder (this is the guisettings.xml file from your backup), alternatively you can copy this file directly to an SMB share and use putty to move it to the right spot.
-6. go back to your putty window and type rm /var/lock/xbmc.disabled
+6. go back to your putty window and type "systemctl start xbmc.service"

 Why is the Addon prompting me to restart XBMC to continue?